 A clear liquid produced by the eye maintains the shape of the eye.
 Extra liquid constantly drains from the eye.
 For the pressure within the eye to be healthy, the amount of fluid produced needs to be equal to the amount draining.

 Glaucoma occurs when liquid does not drain properly, yet the eye keeps producing more.
 The pressure causes the eye to swell, which is painful and leads to blindness.

 - Primary Glaucoma: an inherited condition.
 Certain breeds are predisposed (Cocker Spaniels, Basset Hounds, Chow Chows, Shar Peis, and Labrador Retrievers).

-- Secondary Glaucoma: another eye disease or injury causes the decreased fluid drainage.
+- Secondary Glaucoma: another eye disease or injury that causes the decreased fluid drainage.
 These include:

 - Uveitis (inflammation inside the eye): scar tissue blocks drainage

-- Cancer in the eye: the tumor block drainage
+- Cancer in the eye: the tumor blocks drainage

 - Damage to the lens: proteins leak into the eye and blocks drainage

 - Intra-ocular bleeding: a blood clot can form and block drainage

 Glaucoma typically begins in one eye but usually affects both eyes, leading to complete blindness.
 Some signs you should watch for: